 Tip #3 – Look at it as an investment

-The biggest hurdle to purchasing high-quality faux flowers and plants might be your own mind-set.
+The biggest hurdle to purchasing high-quality real looking artificial plants might be your own mind-set.
 The price tag on high-quality faux plants and flowers can cause some sticker shock, especially since it may seem like you can run down to the local craft store and purchase some for much less.
 However, craft-store quality flowers and plants are rarely made of high-quality materials and leave much to be desired in the way of realism.

 Consider realistic faux flowers and plants to be the same kind of investment you would make in a piece of furniture or a painting.
 They will last for years without needing to be replaced.
 When compared with placing live flowers in a room once a week for a year, artificial flowers are much more economical and easy to care for.